JeremySpradlin/JeremySpradlin.github.io/_posts/2020-06-23-Mars_Weather.md

 ## Pressure So Low You Can Feel It

 If the cold termperatures on Mars aren't enough to keep tourists away, the extremely low air pressure should do it.
 Average air pressure on Earth is a little over a 1,000 milibars, while the average air pressure on Mars is about 6-7 milibars.
-That's way below 1% of our own pressure, which means any organic visitors will need to come prepared, as exposure to such pressures would be... unpleasant.
+That's below 1% of our own pressure, which means any organic visitors will need to come prepared, as exposure to such pressures would be... unpleasant.

-The REMS package on Curisoity has been collecting pressure measurements, measured in pascals, and some interesting things stand out when we look at the pressure plotted out over the duration of Curiosity's stay:
+The REMS package on Curisoity has been measuring the air pressure in pascals, and some interesting things stand out when we look at the pressure plotted out over the duration of Curiosity's stay:

 <img src='/assets/img/pressure_sol.png'>

 What's really interesting about this is that we can see our 3 Martian year pattern show up in our pressure data.
 That is remarkable in that there is no seasonal variation of air pressure on Earth.
-What's occuring on Mars is that, as the weather gets colder, it's cold enough for CO2 to actually freeze out of the air, causing air pressure to drop by as much as 30%!
+What's occuring on Mars is that, as the weather gets colder, it's cold enough for CO2 to actually freeze out of the air, causing air pressure to drop by as much as 30% around the planet!

-You might be noticing the double-peaked portion of the graph, noticable that the air pressure starts to drop, only to rise again, before dropping all of the way.
-A cursory look into the reasoning for this is due to the eccentricity of Mars orbit, being more oval than Earth's, causes this seasonal min-variation.
+You might be noticing the double-peaked portion of the graph, where the air pressure starts to drop, only to rise again, before dropping all of the way.
+While I was unable to verify this, looking at the Ls measurements at the time of these pressure drops, the eccentricity of Mars orbit being more oval than Earth's seems to cause this mini-seasonal variation.

 If we look at the average pressure for each month, we can see this in greater detail: